 The CAIQ’s questions are broken up according to these 16 domains.

-As more and more organizations move their data to the cloud, they are understandably concerned about how cloud providers manage risk and protect data.
+As more and more organizations move their data to the cloud, they are understandably concerned about the tactics cloud providers implement with regard to risk management and data protection.
 This is because many security gaps can exist when third-party cloud and SaaS vendors are involved.
 For example, we continue to see many cloud computing attacks, as well as unfortunate instances of exposed data buckets resulting from misconfigured servers on the cloud.

 These significant risks are why Moshe Ferber, chairman of the Israeli chapter of the Cloud Security Alliance, has said that the biggest challenge for organizations today is to understand how to evaluate their cloud providers.

-The CAIQ addresses this challenge by assessing the security of cloud providers while aiming to create commonly accepted industry standards to document security controls.
-In doing so, it offers a way for organizations to evaluate potential cloud providers prior to entering a business agreement.
+The CAIQ addresses this challenge by assessing the various security practices of cloud providers while aiming to create commonly accepted industry standards to document security controls.
+In doing so, it offers a way for organizations to evaluate security guidance from potential cloud providers prior to entering a business agreement.